A set of Charmware embeddable circuit boards that hold a short push/pull MicroSD card socket, intended as jewelry components.

 Tech deets

-Besides soldering on the socket, you can attach it to this PCB – or to any other piece of flat jewelry – with servo tape, or other super-sticky double-sided tape.
-That’s how I made the first prototype, and I continue to use this method sometimes; it’s so rugged that one can rip the card socket apart before the tape will detach.
+Besides soldering on the socket, you can attach it to this PCB – or to any other piece of flat jewelry – with servo tape.
+That’s how I made the first prototype, and I continue to use this method sometimes; it’s so rugged that I can literally rip the card socket apart before the tape will detach.